Specifying data types

 No data collection

-If an extension does not collect or transmit any data, developers should explicitly indicate that by specifying the none
+If your extension doesn’t collect or transmit any data, you indicate that by specifying the none required permission in the manifest, as follows:

 {